JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 # Noise
 I want to add the ability for the player to "Yell" by pressing the "Q" key.
 On mobile, add a button to yell to the bottom left hand corner of the screen.

-When they yell, AI will say above their heads "What was that noise?" and if they are within range, they will move toward the players position.
+When they yell, AI will say above their heads "What was that noise?" and if they are within a certain range, they will move toward the players position.